AndSviat/todo-list/README.md

 # Todo List

-A simple Todo List application built in pure JavaScript.
+A simple Todo List application built in vanilla JavaScript ES2015.

 ## Starting the application